Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 ---

-##  The internationalisation of Dual VET
+## Block 4: The internationalisation of Dual VET

 Dual vocational education and training is a successful model in Germany and is highly regarded abroad.
 It is based on five features that also form the basis of GOVET's international cooperation and advisory measures of German stakeholders.